Northern Basin Commissioner

 Creating the Inspector–General role reflects the success of the Northern Basin Commissioner role, which has contributed to greater confidence in compliance and enforcement in the northern Basin.

-Australian Government has appointed Mr Mick Keelty, AO APM, as the independent Northern Basin Commissioner, for a three-year term.
+As part of a wider package of initiatives to support implementation of the Murray–Darling Basin Plan, the Australian Government appointed Mr Mick Keelty, AO APM, as the independent Northern Basin Commissioner, for a three-year term.

 Mr Keelty commenced in the role of Commissioner on 11 September 2018.